 - Revenue can be obtained from billing any private insurance and patient co-pays from sliding fee schedule

-- Other CHC benefits include participation in: Federal Tort Claims Act (malpractice coverage), Drug Pricing Discounted Purchases, federal loan guarantees for capital improvements, Vaccines for Children Program, eligible site for National Health Service Corps provider recruitment assistance.
+- Other CHC benefits include participation in: Federal Tort Claims Act, Drug Pricing Discounted Purchases, federal loan guarantees for capital improvements, Vaccines for Children Program, eligible site for National Health Service Corps provider recruitment assistance

 - CHCs are also eligible for a portion of the State Community Health Center Grant funding

 Resources for Communities Interested in Developing a Community Health Center

-- Department of Health and Human Services Health Resources and Services Administration CHC Program (Exit DHS) - The federal program's website with all program guidance, application information and requirements, and a current listing of all CHCs
+- Department of Health and Human Services Health Resources and Services Administration CHC Program - The federal program's website with all program guidance, application information and requirements, and a current listing of all CHCs.

 - Medically Underserved Area/Population designations

 - Check if an address is located in a HPSA or MUA/MUP

-- Request an application for a new HPSA or MUA/MUP designation from the state primary care office.
+- Request an application for a new HPSA or MUA/MUP designation from the State Primary Care Program.

 - Health Center Sites map

-- Wisconsin Primary Health Care Association (Exit DHS) - How a community can establish a community health center, technical assistance and training for CHCs, and assistance with development of community applications for new CHCs.
+- Wisconsin Primary Health Care Association - How a community can establish a community health center, technical assistance and training for CHCs, and assistance with development of community applications for new CHCs.